dutchLuck/checktime/README.md

-checktime.py and associated files can be downloaded from; - https://github.com/dutchLuck/checktime/ and some level of confidence of correct operation can be gained by running the chk or chk.bat scripts in the the test folder.
+checktime.py and associated files can be downloaded from; - https://github.com/dutchLuck/checktime/ and some level of confidence of correct operation can be gained by running the chk or chk.bat scripts in the test folder.
 Some sites block ICMP timestamp and firewalls on machines may cause a failure to reply, so no matter how well this program works the end goal of obtaining time information from a remote device may simply be unattainable.